 Helping an Insecure Dog Confidently Adjust to His Environment

-So you have just purchased a new puppy and are completely ecstatic over your new buy.
+So you have just adopted a dog or bought a new puppy and are completely ecstatic over your new member of the family.
 The joy, however, is a little dampened after a while.
 Your dog begins to cower under chairs and beds when you approach or snarls for no apparent reason.
 His relationships with people and other dogs is also shaky.

-How do we break in a dog which suffers from emotional insecurity or, on an even more disturbing level, trauma?
-This article will delve into the causes of canine insecurity, its signs and make some suggestions on what owners can do if they find that their new furry companion needs a little help to get over the things that overwhelm him.
+How do we help a dog who suffers from emotional insecurity or, on an even more disturbing level, past trauma?
+This article will delve into the causes of canine insecurity, its signs, and make some suggestions on what owners can do if they find that their new furry companion needs a little help to get over the things that overwhelm them.

 We humans have a wide range of phobias and insecurities and quite simply, so do dogs.
 There are many causes of a dog’s lack of self-esteem and confidence.